Lebanese farmers struggle amid toughening economic crisis | DW | 15.06.2021

 Moreover, farmers aren't paid if they are sick, which has prompted the group to establish a fund to cover the costs of farmers' health care.

 Fatima, who is 50, lives in precarious economic circumstances, too.
-Like Mariam, she doesn't want to have her last name published.
+Like Mariam, she wanted to remain anonymous.
 "Income is very low.
 If I work, I can eat, but if I don't work, I can't eat.
 Money is not enough.
 I have to buy medicines and clothes.
 I have been wearing the same working clothes for the last four years," she told DW.

 Fatima cultivates tomatoes at the Baalbek Community Farm, earning hardly enough to buy clothes for work

-Besides the lack of social protection, farmers struggle to sell their products.
+Not only do they lack social security, farmers also struggle to sell their products.
 "Traders exploit farmers as they buy food and vegetables at low cost and sell them at much higher prices.
 Such activity penalizes small farmers and local businesses," Abbas said.

-Agriculture seems far from the Lebanese government's thoughts.
+Agriculture seems to be a low priority for the Lebanese government.
 Although the sector contributes 5% of GDP, there is little investment in the industry.
-Its agricultural production satisfies around 20% of the local demand.
+Agricultural production satisfies only around 20% of the local demand.
 As a result, Lebanon imports most food products.

-Ramy Lakkis, the co-founder of Baalbek Community Farm, which aims to support and connect farmers and traders in the Beqaa Valley, told DW that the government has failed to support farmers, and its negligence affected the productivity of the sector.
+Ramy Lakkis, the co-founder of Baalbek Community Farm, which aims to support and connect farmers and traders in the Beqaa Valley, told DW that the government has failed to support farmers, and its negligence is affecting productivity.
 "We have created this farm because farmers don't have the know-how to produce at large scale, and they are not connected with traders very well.
 Agriculture is seen more as a humanitarian sector than as a business," Lakkis said.

 Farmers received little support from the government, which imports food rather than fosters homegrown production

-Besides the worsening economic situation of farmers, Lebanese exporters may soon lose a relevant market since Saudi Arabia announced a ban on Lebanese fruits and vegetables to fight back against drug smuggling operations.
+Besides the worsening economic situation of farmers, Lebanese exporters may soon lose a relevant market now that Saudi Arabia has announced a ban on Lebanese fruits and vegetables to fight back against drug smuggling operations.

 In April 2021, Saudi authorities seized narcotics hidden in fruit and vegetable batches imported from Lebanon.
-Lebanese agriculture minister Abbas Mortada described the ban as a huge loss for the country.
-It would be worth $24 million a year, as Saudi Arabia is the biggest importer of Lebanese agriculture products.
+Lebanese agriculture minister Abbas Mortada described the ban as a huge loss for the country, pointing out that the trade is worth $24 million a year.
+Saudi Arabia is the biggest importer of Lebanese agriculture products.

 For the president of the farmers' syndicate, Hassan Abbas, some products may have issues with the ban, but not all.
 "Probably a small percentage of farmers will be affected, but we have to look for new markets."